jangidjay17/jangidjay17/README.md

 - 👋 Hi, I’m @Jay_Jangid
-- 👀 I’m interested in ...web development and app development
+- 👀 I’m interested in ...Artificial Intelligence and CyberSecurity
-- 🌱 I’m currently learning ...javascript
+- 🌱 I’m currently learning ...python and Kali Linux
-- 💞️ I’m looking to collaborate on ...css projects
+- 💞️ I’m looking to collaborate on ...python projects
 - 📫 How to reach me ...email me @jangidjay17@gmail.com

 <!---